Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/grammar-typo.md

 ---
-name: Typo
+name: Grammar/Typo
-about: For minor typos, though for fully missing text the 'Bug' label should be used instead
+about: For minor text adjustments.
+For missing text the 'Bug' label should be used instead
 title: Tag of Nation(s) Affected - Summary of Typo
 labels: Typo
 assignees: ''